lifei96/FeiFlight/README.md

 # FeiFlight

-FeiFlight is a flight booking system which is based on MySQL databases.
+FeiFlight is a flight booking system based on MySQL databases.
 It is a course project of Introduction to Database Systems.